Where the Rubber Meets the Road: Moisture Testing When Installing Rubber or Vinyl Floors

 Because both vinyl and rubber floorings are natural impervious to water, it would seem that moisture testing for rubber or vinyl flooring applications might be unnecessary.
 But the cost of moisture-related problems can be just as high even with these seemingly “moisture proof” floors.

-How can Moisture Cause with Rubber and/or Vinyl Flooring?
+How Can Moisture Cause Problems with Rubber and/or Vinyl Flooring?

 The real problem for vinyl and rubber flooring is often in the subfloor, or in giving moisture access to the subfloor.
 Moisture can impact the flooring in two locations:

 - Seams (if there are any) – Tiles and planking in either vinyl or rubber styles will naturally contain more seams in a finished floor.
 In a loose-lay or floating installation, those seams provide spaces for moisture to seep down through the seams and either enter the subfloor or sit between the subfloor and the flooring affecting both the product, the subfloor and the adhesive used to connect the two.
 In a fiber-backed product, it is easy to see how this can also cause warping, buckling, swelling or even lead to mildew.

 - The subfloor itself – Because rubber and vinyl products are so well suited to damp or humid conditions, they are often applied directly (or indirectly) over concrete or other subfloors.
 But if that subfloor is not dry to acceptable levels, the reality is that product and/or adhesive is at risk of a flooring failure.

 Moisture Prior to Installing Rubber and/or Vinyl Flooring